 While IVDD is a fairly common spinal problem in dogs, it can be tricky to diagnose without sophisticated tests.
 Still, with early detection, IVDD can be treated, which makes understanding the signs and symptoms a helpful tool for any pet parent.

-As your dog ages, the tough, outer portion of the disc will start to break down.
-At the same time, the inner portion of the disc begins to harden.
+As your dog ages, the tough, outer portion of the disc may start to break down.
+At the same time, the inner portion of the disc may begin to harden.
 If the exterior breaks down enough, it can cause the interior to bulge out and press against the spinal cord.
 This can also be referred to as herniation or rupture.
 The pressure caused by the bulging disc can cause serious damage to the spinal cord.
-This is commonly called a “slipped disc.”
+This is commonly called a “slipped disc."

 The result is disc calcification – the hardening of the intervertebral disc.
 This can begin as early as two years of age.
 Often this process is happening along with disc deterioration from normal dog life described above, which puts these canines at a much greater risk for IVDD.